-The only downside to this app is that it costs $2.99- but for what you get I’d say it’s completely worth it!
+The only downside to this app is that it costs AUD$2.99- but for what you get I’d say it’s completely worth it!

-This app is different from the others in the sense that it doesn’t try and alter your screen time for you- it only shows you how long you’re spending on your phone each day.
+Okay so this isn't technically an app, but many phones now have the built in capability to show you how much time you're spending on it.
+This is a different approach because it doesn’t try and alter your screen time for you- it only shows you how long you’re spending on your phone each day.
 It may turn around your thinking in relation to your phone!
-You might just realise how much time you’re actually wasting when it comes to social media!
-Apparently the average screen time per day is 4 hours!
-See how you measure up to the average!
-This app free!
+You might just realise how much time you’re actually wasting when it comes to social media.
+Apparently, the average screen time per day is 4 hours!
+See how you measure up to the average.

-I use this app all the time!
-I prefer seeING my screen time habits and altering them myself rather than have the app try and alter them for me.
+I use this function on my phone all the time.
+I prefer seeing my screen time habits and altering them myself rather than have the app try and alter them for me.
 Everyone will have a different preference- find yours and stop your procrastinating!

 This app asks you to choose a ‘StudyBreak’ ratio, start a timer and put your phone down.
 If you pick up your phone while you’re supposed to be studying, it will sent you an alert telling you to get back to work.
 When your study time is over, an alarm will go off telling you it’s time to take a break.

 There are a few great things about this app.
 The first being that you can study a bit longer or shorter than you planned on and the app will automatically adjust your next break to be longer or shorter accordingly.
-The second great thing is that you can use this app if you’re a procrastinator or if you tend to study for too long and tire yourself out- it can help with both!
-This app is free but is only available for Apple devices.
+The second great thing is that you can use this app if you’re a procrastinator or if you tend to study for too long and tire yourself out-it can help with both!
+This app is free but is only available for Apple devices (including laptops and computers!).